Research, Creative Activities & Innovation > Research Initiatives

 June 2020In response to the COVID-19 global pandemic, DePaul called on its scientific community to address challenges in the areas of disease dynamics, health diagnostics, security, preparation for testing and clinical care related to the outbreak.
 In late spring, 15 proposals were submitted to the university's new "Contributing to the Understanding of COVID-19" initiative.
 Six projects were approved, and research began this month.

-June 2020Earlier this month via Zoom, Academic Affairs and the Office of Research Services, in collaboration with the deans' offices of the College of Science and Health and the College of Computing and Digital Media, launched the second phase of its grant proposal writing workshop.
-Five faculty from College of Science and Health and six faculty from College of Computing and Digital Media, are members in the phase two cohort, which runs through September.
+June 2020Earlier this month via Zoom, Academic Affairs and the Office of Research Services, in collaboration with the deans' offices of the College of Science and Health and the Jarvis College of Computing and Digital Media, launched the second phase of its grant proposal writing workshop.
+Five faculty from College of Science and Health and six faculty from the Jarvis College of Computing and Digital Media, are members in the phase two cohort, which runs through September.

 April 2020This month, DePaul announced the first cohort of Sinai Urban Health Institute-DePaul Research Fellows.
 The program allows faculty to collaborate to understand health disparities and improve health equity in Chicago by translating research into scalable actions.